Lübeck

+Lübeck is home to the University of Lübeck with its University Medical Center Schleswig Holstein, the Technical University of Applied Sciences Lübeck, and the Lübeck Academy of Music.
+There are 18 museums in Lübeck, among which are the European Hansemuseum, Lübeck Museum Port, and the Niederegger Marzipan Museum dedicated to the culinary specialty for which the city is best known, namely Lübeck Marzipan.
+Due to their southwestern location, Travemünde and the nearby seaside resorts of Niendorf, Timmendorfer Strand, Scharbeutz, Haffkrug, Sierksdorf, and Grömitz are among Germany's most visited.

+Lübeck Main Station is located on the Vogelfluglinie railway line connecting continental Europe (Hamburg) to Scandinavia (Copenhagen) via the future Fehmarn Belt fixed link.
+The port of Lübeck is the second-largest German port on the Baltic Sea after the port of Rostock, and the Skandinavienkai in Travemünde is Germany's most important ferry port, with connections to Scandinavia and the Baltic countries.
+The city has its own regional airport at Lübeck-Blankensee, while nearby Hamburg Airport serves as Lübeck's main air hub.

 History

 Humans settled in the area around what today is Lübeck after the last Ice Age ended about 9700 BCE.
 Several Neolithic dolmens can be found in the area.

 Around 700 AD, Slavic peoples started moving into the eastern parts of Holstein, an area previously settled by Germanic inhabitants who had moved on in the Migration Period.
 Charlemagne, whose efforts to Christianise the area were opposed by the Germanic Saxons, expelled many of the Saxons and brought in Polabian Slavs allies.
-Liubice (the place-name means "lovely") was founded on the banks of the River Trave about 4 km north of the present-day city-center of Lübeck.
+Liubice (the place-name means "how lovely") was founded on the banks of the River Trave about 4 km north of the present-day city-center of Lübeck.

 In the 10th century, it became the most important settlement of the Obotrite confederacy and a castle was built.
 In 1128, the pagan Rani from Rügen razed Liubice.

 In 1143, Adolf II, Count of Schauenburg and Holstein, founded the modern town as a German settlement on the river island of Bucu.
 He built a new castle, first mentioned by the chronicler Helmold as existing in 1147.
 Adolf had to cede the castle to the Duke of Saxony, Henry the Lion, in 1158.
 After Henry's fall from power in 1181, the town became an Imperial city for eight years.

 Emperor Barbarossa (reigned 1152–1190) ordained that the city should have a ruling council of 20 members.
 With the council dominated by merchants, pragmatic trade interests shaped Lübeck's politics for centuries.
 The council survived into the 19th century.
 The town and castle changed ownership for a period afterwards and formed part of the Duchy of Saxony until 1192, of the County of Holstein until 1217, and of the kingdom of Denmark until the Battle of Bornhöved in 1227.